Dominique Lapierre, French author and journalist, dies at 91

 "We have lost a great writer, who was generous in his texts and was generous in his life," Abdul Malak said in a statement.

-In 1964, Lapierre drew on archived material to co-author with American writer Larry Collins a novel about the liberation of the French capital in August 1944.
-The novel, titled “Is Paris Burning?” was made into a movie by French filmmaker Rene Clement.
+In 1964, Lapierre drew on archived material to co-author with American writer Larry Collins a recounting of the liberation of the French capital in August 1944.
+The book — “Is Paris Burning?” — was made into a movie by French filmmaker Rene Clement.
 Gore Vidal and Francis Ford Coppola were listed among a group of screenplay writers.

 Lapierre was born in 1931 in the western French city of Chatelaillon to a diplomat father and a mother who had worked as a journalist.
 In the 1950s, Lapierre worked as a journalist and a foreign correspondent for Paris-Match.
 He lived most of his life in the French Riviera town of Ramatuelle with Conchon-Lapierre, his wife of 56 years.